Start Your Software Development Course Online

 Building on the previous courses, this course will survey techniques and tools used in the application of engineering principles to the development of modern back-end software systems.
 In particular, this course examines the parts of a modern, tiered software system that are not part of the application’s user interface (UI).
 The course will examine the relevant architecture and design patterns used for reliable, robust software systems; database design and implementation; strategies and techniques for securing data; and one or more programming languages currently used in the industry for back-end systems.
 Upon completion of this course, students will have gained the knowledge and skills necessary to apply engineering principles, techniques, and tools in the development of back-end software.

-Serving as the program capstone, this course will survey techniques and tools used in the application of engineering principles to the development of modern front-end software systems.
+Serving as the program capstone, this software development course will survey techniques and tools used in the application of engineering principles to the development of modern front-end software systems.
 In particular, this course examines the parts of a modern, tiered software system that comprise the application’s user interface (UI).
 The course will examine the relevant architecture and design patterns used for reliable, robust user interfaces; mobile and / or Web application development; and one or more programming and interface markup languages currently used in the industry for front-end development.
-Upon completion of this course, students will have gained the knowledge and skills necessary to apply engineering principles, techniques, and tools in the development of front-end software.
+Upon completion of this software development course, students will have gained the knowledge and skills necessary to apply engineering principles, techniques, and tools in the development of front-end software.

 How This Certificate Works